Your ultimate guide to the United States presidential election of 2012.

 - Hilary Clinton – competent, hardworking focusing on social issues such as health care.
 Seen as extreme by many as she has a closet feminist agenda.
 35% chance of winning the election.
 But she will not run.

-- Herman Cain – I would love to see a Obama Cain battle in the 2012 election.
-Cain is a practical real world businessman while Obama the political idealist.
+- Herman Cain – I would love to see an Obama Cain battle in the 2012 election.
+Cain is a practical real-world businessman while Obama the political idealist.

 - Rick Perry – Conservative and commands the Texas advantage, bringing a lot of electorate votes.